-During these unprecedented times, it is important that we continue to look forward and deliver programs and activities that support our long-term vision while also ensuring that our budget allows us to respond to the day-to-day challenges that COVID-19 presents.
+Our focus for the next year is to ensure that we continue to look forward and deliver programs and activities to support our long-term vision of creating Sydney's third CBD while ensuring that our budget allows us to respond to the day-to-day challenges that COVID-19 presents.

-The full implications of the coronavirus pandemic are unknown.
-In the meantime, Council must review the ways in which it operates to protect the health and wellbeing of our employees and the community.
-Although Council has had to cancel several planned events and community initiatives, I am pleased to advise that we will still be delivering a comprehensive Capital Works Program and have commenced work on improving our online presence and service delivery.
+Although Council has had to cancel several planned events and community initiatives due to coronavirus restrictions, I am pleased to advise that we will be delivering a comprehensive Capital Works Program.